 The Resident Evil franchise is something I have had my eye on for a long time.
 I missed them all in the theater, and I am absolutely a Johnny-come-lately when it comes to the greatness of the films and Paul W.S.
 Anderson.
 Better late than never (I hope).

 But yea, so these films are so much fun and do the #1 most important thing for me when it comes to franchises: each film feels different and unique.

 Even with my beloved Fast/Furious and Mission: Impossible franchises, a lot of franchises “figure out” how to make a successful version of what they are doing and then just do it over and over again.
-Resident Evil mostly avoided that entirely.
+(The PWS Anderson) Resident Evil series mostly avoided that entirely.

 Without wasting any more of your time, here is how I have the Resident Evil movies ranked.

 Five years after the original Resident Evil film series ended, the studio decided it was time for a fresh go of things.
 Unfortunately, the new version of the franchise got off to an uninspired start.